Reducing string concatenations from ngTemplates

 }]);

-The string parsing in Chrome has recently been updated… and a bug was opened exactly matching the problem.
-That is why the relevant commit can be referred to.
+The string parsing in Chrome was recently updated, and a bug report was opened that exactly matches the issue we encountered.
+The corresponding commit in the V8 engine can be referenced as the root cause.

 Fixing string concatenations

-A few options were available to fix the problem:
+Several options were available to fix the issue:

-and remove or reduce string concatenations:- add a new repository on github, involving the IT department for that
+• create a new repository on GitHub, involving the IT department as required

-- fix the library by changing the dedicated function
+• fix the library by modifying the relevant function responsible for generating string concatenations

-- patch the needed file directly by overriding the function that generates the string concatenation
+• patch the required file directly by overriding the function that performs string concatenation

-- add it to the build process just after package installation
+• add the patched file to the build process immediately after package installation

-- use a few regular expressions to fix the generated template as a post-processing step:
+• use regular expressions to fix the generated template as a post-processing step:

-- the complexity and readability is equivalent to rewriting the file
+• the complexity and readability would be similar to rewriting the file altogether

-- modify the template and evaluate to rewrite the concatenated expressions as a single string:
+• modify the template and evaluate rewriting the concatenated expressions as a single string:

 Rewriting the template file